hannahshewan/hannahshewan/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Maths

-- 🌱 I’m currently studying Electronic and Information Engineering at Imperial.
-My particular highlights must be: statistical analysis of communication signals, creating an information processing system and working towards creating a functional and efficient compiler!
+- 🌱 I’m currently studying Electronic and Information Engineering at Imperial College London.
+Some particular highlights must include statistical analysis of communication signals, creating an information processing system and working towards creating a functional and efficient compiler!

 - 💞️ All my second year projects are currently private but here is an array of older projects!